BlogCustomer Feedback

 After purchasing a product or service subscription, customers can let you know how easy the process was.
 The easier the check-out process is, the more purchases you are likely to make.

-Use a CES survey to find any sore points that may lead customers to abandon carts or neglect finalizing the payment.
+Collect CES feedback to find any sore points that may lead customers to abandon carts or neglect to finalize the payment.

 A subscription sign-up post a free trial period